 Prediction errors can be categorized as steady-state or transitional, depending on whether the true locomotor activities before and after each gait event are the same (i.e. steady-state) or different (i.e. transitional).
-Whereas and more likely to result in injuryTransitional steps occur much less frequently but are arguably more critical because errors during transitions can be especially destabilizing.
+Whereas transitional errors can be especially destabilizing and more likely to result in injury (e.g. at the top of the stairs when descending) steady-state errors are harder to anticipate and more frustrating for users.
 Although intent recognition algorithms can produce seamless transitions during online use, transitional error rates for prosthesis control are still much higher than for steady-state steps (Hargrove et al., 2015; Simon et al., 2017; Spanias et al., 2015, 2018).
 Walking, especially transitions, requires bilateral coordination of the lower body.
 For example, the anticipatory lower-limb joint mechanics and EMG signals for able-bodied subjects differed for transitions from level ground walking to stair ascent and descent and for leading and trailing legs (Peng et al., 2016).
 The mechanical work performed by each leg also differs for both uphill and downhill walking (Franz, Lyddon, & Kram, 2011).
 Although individuals with unilateral gait impairment typically develop new patterns of interlimb coordination, their non-affected limb generally remains anatomically and biomechanically intact (Chen et al., 2005; Ingraham et al., 2016; Segal et al., 2006).
-Yet, nearly all assistive devices that are commercially available and/or used in research settings only access information from the affected side and , which may provide less robust control signals compared to the non-affected side.
-For example, the powered Vanderbilt knee-ankle prosthesis (Varol et al., 2010) and hydraulic C-Leg knee prosthesis (Ottobock, 2015) and C-Brace knee ankle foot orthosis (Ottobock, 2016) are all controlled using only signals from the affected side; however, we hypothesized that information from the unaffected leg could reasonably augment controllability. by reducing intent recognition err
+Yet, nearly all assistive devices that are commercially available and/or used in research settings do not incorporate information from both legs and it remains unknown whether contralateral side signals contain rich and robust enough information about the user’s intent to justify their inclusion.
+For example, the powered Vanderbilt knee-ankle prosthesis (Varol et al., 2010) and hydraulic C-Leg knee prosthesis (Ottobock, 2015) and C-Brace knee ankle foot orthosis (Ottobock, 2016) are all controlled using only signals from the affected side; however, we hypothesized that information from the unaffected leg could improve controllability.

 Previously, instrumenting the unaffected leg was impractical and considered a major barrier to clinical feasibility.
 Also, approaches for incorporating information from the contralateral limb have been limited beyond echo control (Grimes, 1979; Grimes, Flowers, & Donath, 1977; Joshi et al., 2010) and complementary limb motion estimation (Vallery et al., 2011).
 Echo control required cyclical activities, for which movement had to be initiated by the unaffected side, because the kinematic trajectory of the intact limb was simply “replayed” on the prosthesis side with a half-step delay.
 Complementary limb motion estimation, which uses residual body motion and interjoint couplings to infer an appropriate reference trajectory for the impaired limb(s), is a more intuitive and cooperative control strategy but has only been implemented for position control.
 Now, minimally invasive wearable sensors capturing neuromechanical signals are becoming more ubiquitous and can be more easily placed on the contralateral limb to supplement control information from sensors embedded in an assistive device.
 For instance, soft bio-electronics for physiological recording are already clinically viable (Liu et al., 2016).
 With these recent developments, minimally invasive bilateral instrumentation of the lower extremities is becoming more feasible.
 But to our knowledge, only a few studies have investigated bilateral sensor fusion for intent recognition.
 For example, able-bodied subjects wore bilateral pressure insoles and unilateral IMU sensors on the thigh, shank, and foot (Chen, Zheng, & Wang, 2014) or walked in a lower-limb exoskeleton with embedded sensors measuring bilateral ground reaction forces and shank/foot orientation to control knee assistance (Long et al., 2016).
 Although both studies achieved low error rates, their findings may not translate well to seamless, online control because they used prediction periods spanning the entire upcoming step instead of only the instant when the upcoming step begins.